jiten31k/WattSmart-Wizard/README.md

-WATTSMART WIZARD : YOUR ENERGY EFFICIENT ALLY 💡
+WATTSMART WIZARD: IoT-Based Energy Monitoring System💡

-This repository contains scripts and notebooks for retrieving, processing, and analyzing energy consumption data collected from an ESP32 microcontroller connected to AC current and voltage sensors.
-The data is visualized and analyzed to provide insights and recommendations for optimizing energy usage.
+Wattsmart-Wizard is an innovative IoT-based solution designed to monitor the energy consumption of household and industrial appliances.
+This system provides real-time data on usage, identifies inefficiencies, detects leaks, and offers recommendations for energy savings, thereby promoting responsible electricity use and reducing costs.

 - *Repository Contents* -